-A nonrefundable acceptance fee is payable after a student has been offer admission to PNWU.
+A nonrefundable acceptance fee is payable after a student has been offered admission to PNWU.
 Payment is credited toward tuition upon matriculation.

-College of Osteopathic Medicine acceptance fee of \$1,000
+- College of Osteopathic Medicine acceptance fee of \$1,000 - Master of Arts in Medical Sciences acceptance fee of \$500